 Lauren has a MEd from Bridgewater State University in Student Affairs Counseling, along with a BA from Providence College in Public & Community Service Studies and Women’s & Gender Studies.
 Her professional background has consisted of working in both higher education and the non-profit sector, centering her work around sexual violence prevention, student leadership development, and community engagement.
 Lauren roots her work in empowering students to be leaders of social change and promoting equitable wellbeing so that all members of our campus community can thrive.

 Hannah (she/her/hers) joined the Amherst College community in 2023 as the Program Manager for Wellbeing Initiatives.
-In this role, she guides the implementation of the mental and emotional health and wellbeing strategic plan developed in partnership with The Jed Foundation (JED), aligns the JED Initiative with the work of the Colllege Wellbeing Steering Committee, and provides assessment support for Residential Engagement & Wellbeing programs.
+In this role, she guides the implementation of health and wellbeing strategies developed in partnership with The Jed Foundation (JED), aligns the JED Initiative with the work of the College's Wellbeing Steering Committee, and provides assessment support for Residential Engagement & Wellbeing programs.
+Hannah also manages the Wellbeing Makerspace on campus.

 The Student Health Educators (SHEs) are a group of Amherst students that actively address a variety of health issues through workshops, innovative programs and events, outreach and printed materials.